questdb/questdb-operator/README.md

 ## Description

+### Custom Resource Definitions
+Click [here](./docs.md) for the documentation of the Custom Resource Definitions included in this operator.

 ### Prerequisites

 The QuestDB resource type should be compatible with mainstream Kubernetes distributions, since it orchestrates `v1` and `apps/v1` components like PersistentVolumeClaims, StatefulSets, Services, and ConfigMaps.